System Suspend and Hibernate

 cat /proc/interrupts | grep -i wake

-# Last wakeup reason (after resume)
+# Last wakeup reason (after resume): the IRQ number that woke the system,

-cat /sys/kernel/debug/suspend_stats
+cat /sys/power/pm_wakeup_irq

 Hibernate (suspend-to-disk)